 - A completed Undergraduate Summer Session Registration Form

 - Either a Statement of Good Standing or an official transcript*

 Current Dominican students can register through myDU.

-Registration for Summer 2014 will open April 4.
-The deadline to register for Summer Session I is May 19.
-The deadline for Summer Session II is July 7.
+Registration is now open.
+The deadline to register for Summer Session I is May 26.
+The deadline for Summer Session II is July 13.
 View the full academic calendar

 *The registration process cannot be completed without the Statement of Good Standing or an official transcript.
 The university reserves the right at any point not to recognize as registered any student who does not present a Statement of Good Standing or a current transcript.